shri-2015-org/shrimp/README.md

 1. Install nodejs 4.x.
 2. Clone this repo and run `npm install`.
 3. For development run: `npm run dev`.
-4. For production run: `npm run master`.
+4. For production run: `npm start`.
 5. Head to `http://localhost:3000` and see the awesomeness.

 ### Contributor workflow